 The ten commandments are a summary of the moral law (Deut.
 10:4; Ex.
 34:1-4; Matt.
 22:37-40).
 Every moral law fits into one of those ten categories.
 “Love is the fulfilling of the law” (Rom.
 13:10), which is why the first four commandments are explained by Deut.
 6:5, “And thou shalt love the Lord thy God with all thine heart, and with all thy soul, and with all thy might,” and the last six commandments are explained by Lev.
 19:18, “thou shalt love thy neighbour as thyself.“

-It is not called “natural” because it originates from nature, but because it is innately known in the conscience and by sound reason and is not learned by tradition.
+It is not called “natural” because it originates from nature apart from God, but because it is revealed by God through nature; and that in two ways, it is innately known in the conscience and it is acquired by sound reason about the created order.
 Natural law is best understood in two categories, 1) The reflection of God’s moral character, which cannot be otherwise, and 2) The moral order of creation as designed by God, which could have been otherwise.
 Francis Turretin wonderfully explains this distinction: